Akshitwadhwa/Mobile_Application_Project/README.md

 # Mobile_Application_Project
-This is the repo which contains the mad project we have to make in the second year of our computer science
+This is the repo that contains the mad project we have to make in the second year of our computer science.
+We have been assigned some